Do you have a mailing list?

 How to manage your mailing list

 Whatever way you choose to manage a mailing list, I simply recommend that you don’t do it manually.
 Keeping a list on your PC in Excel or Outlook Contacts might seem like a good idea, but that information can quickly go out of date and isn’t the easiest to manage.
-Personally, I use Mailchimp for all of my own lists (I have my fingers in a few different pies) and recommend it to my clients too.
+Personally, I use Mailerlite for my business and recommend it to my clients too.
 And here’s why:

 - it allows you to give access to other people, so your PA or colleagues can all help manage your list